Selection Rules for Quasi-Bound States in the Continuum: Background

 \subsection{Classification of High Symmetry Modes}

 The first step to determining the selection rules of perturbed PCSs is to classify the modes present.
 Since the selection rules arise from symmetry breaking, a mode classification scheme employing the symmetries of the allowed modes is the natural choice.
-Although the final devices of interest are three-dimensional in nature (having a finite thickness in the out-of-plane direction, $z$), it considerably simplifies the analysis to begin with Maxwell’s equations in two-dimensions.
-In this case, Maxwell’s six curl equations decouple into two separate sets of three equations, each set defining modes characterized by either the out-of-plane magnetic field, $H_z$, (referred to as TE modes) or the out-of-plane electric field, $E_z$ (referred to as TM modes).
+Although the final devices of interest are three-dimensional in nature (having a finite thickness in the out-of-plane direction, $z$), it considerably simplifies the analysis to begin with Maxwell’s equations in two dimensions.
+In this case, Maxwell’s curl equations decouple into two separate sets of three equations, each set defining modes characterized by either the out-of-plane magnetic field, $H_z$, (referred to as TE modes) or the out-of-plane electric field, $E_z$ (referred to as TM modes).
 Each mode is then definable by this single field component.
 We therefore select, review, and carry out a Group Theory approach detailed in Ref.~\cite{sakoda_optical_2005} to classify the modes by in-plane symmetries of the out-of-plane field component.
+We note that this Group Theory analysis is valid for any materials system, for instance, an array of Silicon pillars, holes in a Silicon slab, or even a metallic structure.
+For convenience, and comparison to conventional metasurfaces, we first consider arrays of Silicon pillars.
+But the resulting selection rules are immediately transferable to any other materials system.

 Since the fields exist in a periodic lattice, they are characterized by planewaves with magnitudes and directions corresponding to high symmetry points of the reciprocal lattice.
-When the index contrast is low, this characterization is excellent; when the index contrast is large (such as a Silicon and air system), significant deviations in resonance frequencies occur relative to the low index contrast systems, but the symmetries of the possible modes remain unchanged.
+When the index contrast is low, this characterization is excellent; when the index contrast is large (such as a Silicon and air system), significant deviations in resonant frequencies occur relative to the low index contrast systems, but the symmetries of the possible modes remain unchanged.
 The modes can therefore be studied with reference to the extended zone scheme.

 Figure~\ref{fig2}(a) depicts the extended zone scheme for a square lattice, with notable high symmetry points marked.
 In particular, the $\Gamma$ points, $M$ points, and $X$ points are labeled by an index pertaining to their distance from the origin, $\Gamma^{(0)}$.
 These points have point group symmetries $C_{4v}$, $C_{2v}$, and $C_{4v}$, respectively (see Appendix \ref{A} for the character tables and other relevant Group Theory tables), and the modes decomposable by planewaves corresponding to these points are describable by these point groups.
 These three sets of points are the highest symmetry points in the reciprocal lattice, and therefore correspond to the modes of interest in the square lattice.
 The three analogous sets of points in the hexagonal lattice (Fig.~\ref{fig2}(b)) are the $\Gamma$ points, $M$ points, and $K$ points.